psychemedia/island-storynotes/godshill_to_do.md

 to sing masses for the soul of the founder and the souls of his ancestors, as also to provide lights at night to warn off ships from approaching too near this dangerous coast.
-The abode of this chantry-priest was nothing more than a half- timbered hut, containing two rooms, with no fireplace beyond a space of ground on which he burnt some dried turf, and with no chimney except a hole in the roof.
-At the Reforma- tion, when some of the wheat was pulled up with the tares by the rude and ruthless hands of those who took part in that purifying but destructive process, the lights in this humble hermitage were put out, when the masses were forbidden.
+The abode of this chantry-priest was nothing more than a half-timbered hut, containing two rooms, with no fireplace beyond a space of ground on which he burnt some dried turf, and with no chimney except a hole in the roof.
+At the Reformation, when some of the wheat was pulled up with the tares by the rude and ruthless hands of those who took part in that purifying but destructive process, the lights in this humble hermitage were put out, when the masses were forbidden.
 The chapel and the hermitage have entirely disappeared, but in 1753 their foundations were excavated by Sir Richard Worsley, and are.
 Canon Venables says, still to be traced.
-Worsley {Hisi.
+Worsley (Hist.
 I. W. p.
 247) has a note which states that ' in the family papers is a small rude drawing of this chapel, when entire, from which it appears that it had only a body without a transept; the tower stood at the west end.
-A description of this tower, with four views of it in its de- cayed state, is seen in the Gentleman's Magazine, vol. xxvii. p.
+A description of this tower, with four views of it in its decayed state, is seen in the Gentleman's Magazine, vol. xxvii. p.
 176.
 With the destruction of the chantry, the morals of the people of Chale, as regarded the treatment of shipwrecked mariners, became worse rather than better.
 Tomkins, in his Tour in the Isle of Wight (London, i 796), vol. i. p.
 1 26, having